Microscopic Theory Revealing Ising Criticality with Distinct Sublattice Orders in Pseudospin-1/2 Chain: Microscopic Hamiltonian for a chain with four-fold screw symmetry

-The Co\(^{2+}\) ions form a four-fold screw chain rotating along the crystallographic \(c\)-axis, as shown in Fig. \ref{fig:structure}(a).
+We consider the pseudospin \(J_{\mathrm{eff}} = 1/2\) Kramer’s doublet forming a four-fold screw chain rotating along the crystallographic \(c\)-axis, as shown in Fig. \ref{fig:structure}(a).
 They are linked by edge-sharing oxygen octahedra which define four local cartesian coordinate systems in a unit cell denoted by $(x_\alpha,y_\alpha,z_\alpha)$ with $\alpha = 1,2,3,4$ representing repeating four-sites.
-Using this local coordinate system with ideal octahedra, the n.n. generic \(J_{\mathrm{eff}} = 1/2\) exchange model for each n.n. x- and y-bond going along the screw chain is given by the \(J K \Gamma\) model \cite{Rau2014,Liu2018PRB,Sano2018PRB,churchill2024transforming,Winter_2022,Rouso2024RoPP,Matsuda2025RMP}
+In what follows, the effective $J_{\rm eff}=1/2$ is represented by $S=1/2$ for simplicity.